sharetribe/flex-docs/src/docs/references/assets/index.md

   [marketplace text strings](/concepts/marketplace-texts/),
 - create content [pages](/concepts/content-management/) for your
   marketplace, and
-- configure your marketplace branding, layout, listings, search, footer, and transactions
+- configure your marketplace branding, layout, users, listings, search, footer, and transactions

-For example, a marketplace may have assets with the following assets:
+For example, a marketplace may have the following assets:

 ```shell
 ├── content